The Best Pumpkin Patch in Every State

 - Admission is free

 Colorado: Denver Botanic Gardens in Denver

-For several nights in October, Glow at the Gardens lights up the night with spooky displays of glowing pumpkins and intricately carved squash sculptures.
+From October 19 to 24, Glow at the Gardens in the stunning mountain town of Denver lights up the night with spooky displays of glowing pumpkins and intricately carved squash sculptures.
 For a more traditional pumpkin-patch experience, also hit the Denver Botanic Gardens’ Chatfield Farms in Littleton for hayrides, pumpkins, and a famous corn maze.
-These are the best places to spot fall foliage in America.

 Connecticut: Lyman Orchards in Middlefield

 Lyman Orchards has been around longer than the United States of America—279 years!—and is still owned and operated by descendants of the original Lyman family pioneers.
 Pick your own sugar pumpkin or carving pumpkin then solve a corn maze with two miles of twisting pathways (this year’s ticket prices haven’t been announced at the time of publication).
 Other highlights on-site include a golf course and an onsite pub and grill.

 Delaware: Ramsey’s Farm in Wilmington

 Ramsey’s Farm in Wilmington is full of attractions like a corn maze, hayrides, farm animals, pumpkin painting, and bonfire nights on Friday and Saturday, during October.
 The perfect pumpkin can be the start of your outdoor Halloween decorations.

 - All activity wristbands are $12 to $15 and children 4 and under are free.